Removing files in Git

 If you refresh the online repo, the folder should have been removed there as well.

-Keeping the folder in file system example
+Keeping the folder in the file system example

-If you want to keep the folder in the file system and just remove it from the working tree then use the –cached option as follows.
 Consider, we have a folder code2 containing two files.
 This is added and committed in the local and remote repos.
 For deleting it from the repo:

-$ git rm -r --cached code2 |
+$ git rm -r --cached code2

 If you look at the folder, the directory (code2) should be in place.